 Welcome!

 I hold a double BA in Communication Sciences, German Literature, and Law, as well as a Master’s in Communication Science from LMU Munich.
-During my Master’s studies, I investigated the dissemination of the term “Lying press” from the PEGIDA movement to mainstream media — an issue central to media discourse between 2015 and 2017.
-This work earned me the department’s Best Thesis Award.
+I completed my PhD at the University of Zurich, where I examined how people react when exposed to opposing political viewpoints and how these reactions influence political participation.
+My earlier work on the diffusion of the term “lying press” from the PEGIDA movement into mainstream media received the Best Thesis Award from LMU Munich.

 Feel free to learn more about my professional experience, education, teaching, presentations and publications.